obsession

 I happily left the apartment to my lab.
 I promised to come in to wire Toby up.

-on in Cognitive and Affective Neuroscience" (a.k.a SCAN).
+He and other students wired me up yesterday.
+It was for the award-winning program "Specialization in Cognitive and Affective Neuroscience" (a.k.a SCAN).
 Since I am so far the only student finished the program and I am paid as the teaching assistant of the program and I really want to see my own brainwaves (I never did even though I have wired up at least 50 people in the past 4 years), I volunteered to let students practice applying an electrode cap on me.

 Well, there was not only a cap of EEG electrodes.
 There were also EOG and EMG electrodes on my face and arms, respectively.
 There were also two reference electrodes on my ear lobes.
 I knew all those stuff and knew how unpleasant it would be.
 It is okay because I want to see my brainwaves.